-- Complete a Volunteer Application and Offender Association Form
+- Complete a Volunteer Application and Offender Association Form.

-- Complete training/orientation (annual recertification)
+- Complete orientation training (annual re-certification)

 - Abide by all Minnesota Department of Corrections' policies and procedures

 If you are interested in volunteering, please contact the facility you’d like to volunteer at (listed below).
 A staff person will respond with which openings are currently available, if any, and will guide you through the application and approval process if your interest matches the facility’s need.